SearchScale/dataimporthandler/README.md

     `curl "http://localhost:8983/solr/products/select?q=*:*"`

+## Contributing

+The source code for DIH versions that are compatible with Solr 8.x are in branch_8x branch (branch_9x for Solr 9.x).
+Please feel free to open issues and/or open pull requests against that branch.

 ## Known Issues

-* Only MariaDB connector supported right now.
+* Only MariaDB connector supported out-of-the-box right now.
 The connectors to be used need to be shipped as part of this package, and currently only MariaDB connector is shipped.

 * Solr Admin UI's Dataimport tab could be a bit glitchy when used with this package